Russia says it has proof Turkey involved in Islamic State oil trade

 The defence ministry officials said the information they released on Wednesday was only part of the evidence they have in their possession, and that they would be releasing further intelligence in the next days and weeks.

-(Additional reporting by Alexander Winning in Moscow and Lesley Wroughton and Doina Chiacu in Washington; writing by Christian Lowe; editing by Andrew Osborn, Giles Elgood and Philippa Fletcher)
+(Additional reporting by Alexander Winning; Writing by Christian Lowe; Editing by Andrew Osborn, Giles Elgood and Philippa Fletcher)